 Cleaning:

 The Constructor shall keep the Work site and surrounding areas free from accumulation of waste materials, rubbish, debris, and dirt resulting from the Work.
 The Constructor shall be responsible for the cost of clean-up and removal of all construction debris from the premises.
-The Work site and surrounding premises shall at all times be kept clean, safe, in a workmanlike manner, and shall be in compliance with OSHA standards and Section 01 35 33 Interim Infection Control Measures when this Section is included in the Contract Documents.
+The Work site and surrounding premises shall at all times be kept clean, safe, in a workmanlike manner, and shall be in compliance with OSHA standards and Section 01 35 33 Infection Control Risk Assessment (ICRA) Project Requirements when this Section is included in the Contract Documents.
 The Constructor is responsible for providing and maintaining its own means for refuse transfer.
 Use of Owner refuse containers is not allowed.

 PROJECT REQUIREMENTS